Marennes, Charente-Maritime

 Marennes (/fr/) is a former commune in the Charente-Maritime department, southwestern France.
 On 1 January 2019, it was merged into the new commune Marennes-Hiers-Brouage.

 History

 For a long time it was one of the most prosperous cities of the Saintonge due to its location in the middle of the salt-water marshes at a time where salt was a valuable commodity.

 Marennes is a center for oyster farming.

+Population

+The population data in the table below refer to the commune of Marennes proper, in its geography at the given years.
+In 1908, the commune of Bourcefranc-le-Chapus was created from part of Marennes.